 Businesses shouldn’t overlook the value of these informative influencers when defining their digital marketing strategy.

 Authentic influencers, who strive to publish content without a promotional feel, can better appeal to and connect with their followers.
-Their content leads to more engagement.
+Their content leads to more engagement and genuine interactions.

 A common indication of a social media advertisement is a promo code.
 Influencers post their personalized codes that can be used by followers when purchasing the advertised product.

-Currently, 58% of people never plan on buying a product with an influencer promo code, despite the potential for savings.
+In 2021, 58% of people never planned on buying a product with an influencer promo code, despite the potential for savings.

 People don’t engage when media partnerships feel underhanded.
 In fact, Designed for Blogging founder Marina Gusa appreciates when businesses are honest about working with influencers.